🎉 Our Office 365 Reporting Tool is now available in Azure Marketplace 🚀

 • Locate the email you wish to restore, right-click on the message, and select the Restore option to restore it.

-Note: If you have already deleted the message from this folder or if you have used Shift + Delete for a direct soft delete or if any retention policy has configured soft deletion, the email will be moved to the Recoverable Items.
+If you have already deleted the message from this folder or if you have used Shift + Delete for a direct soft delete or if any retention policy has configured soft deletion, the email will be moved to the Recoverable Items.
+To restore the soft deleted emails from the Recoverable Items in Outlook, do the following steps.

-• Choose the Recover items deleted from this folder option from the top of the deleted items folder.
+• Choose the Recover items deleted from this folder option from the top of the Deleted Items folder.

 • Find and right-click the particular message, then select the Restore option to restore the message.